AminaSagymbayeva/CSMA_WoundHealing/README.md

 1. Install [ImageJ software](https://imagej.net/downloads).
 2. Install [Anaconda package](https://docs.anaconda.com/free/anaconda/install/index.html). **Please check ‘Add to system PATH’ option during installation.**
 3. Run the CSMAenv_installer to create a virtual environment with all the necessary libraries.
 This prevents library version incompatibility and protects other projects should they have different library versions.
-4. Download Canny_ScratchAnalysis-0.1.0-SNAPSHOT.jar file.
+4. From the target folder, download CSMA_WoundHealingTool-0.1.0.jar file.
 5. In the Plugins menu of ImageJ, select Install.
-Navigate to the folder with your jar file and select it.
-Canny Scratch Analysis plugin should appear in the menu.
+6. Navigate to the folder with your jar file and select it.
+CSMA Wound Healing Tool should appear in the menu.

 ## Usage
-1. Prepare your dataset.
-Ensure that the files are named in proper order (if your image is named ‘image2’, rename it to ‘image02’) and have the same format and dimensions.
-Save all images to a single directory.
+1. Prepare your dataset. **Ensure that the files are named in proper order (if your image is named ‘image2’, rename it to ‘image02’) and have the same format and dimensions.** Save all images to a single directory.
 Please try to select quality images as it will make the detection much easier.
 2. To open the image stack, select File>>Import>>Image Sequence and choose your dataset directory.
 3. When the image stack is loaded, select Canny Scratch Analysis from the Plugins menu.
 4. Adjust parameters accordingly.
 We recommend using the default parameter values on the first try.
 In case you want to improve the quality of wound detection, the instructions for fine-tuning the parameters might be a useful guide.